 Second challenge of oil recovery in carbonates is rock surface hydrophobicity [12].
 It was reported that the oil-wetness of carbonates mainly occurs due to (1) adsorption of polar oil components onto the rock surface such as resins and asphaltenes, and (2) adsorption of carboxylic acids (palmitic, stearic, benzoic) [13-16].
 The wettability in the reservoir determines the spreading of fluids and their relative permeability values.
-In a water-wet reservoir, the non-wetting fluid tends to occupy the larger pores, creating binding routes, while the wetting fluid is spread among small pores [12,13].
-In an oil-wet reservoir, water resides in the larger pores while oil fills the smaller ones [17].
+The non-wetting fluid tends to occupy the larger pores, creating binding routes, while the wetting fluid is spread among small pores [12,13].
+In an oil-wet reservoir, water resides in the larger pores while oil fills the smaller ones.
 Therefore, spontaneous water imbibition in the pore network is weak and has a low recovery rate.
-In these wetting conditions, a significant volume of oil remains trapped in smaller pores after waterflooding, and the residual oil saturation prevails to be high [18,19].
+In these wetting conditions, a significant volume of oil remains trapped in smaller pores after water flooding, and the residual oil saturation prevails to be high [18,19].
 To achieve effective fluid imbibition and successful oil displacement, the imbibing fluid has to overcome the capillary forces in microchannels [2], and this may be possible if the wettability of the rock surface tends to be water-wet [4,18,20,21].

 Hence, two main issues contribute to the low efficiency of oil production in carbonates.
 First, complex heterogeneous structure and pore network [22,23].
 Second, the complex wettability due to adsorbed polar components of oil [4,13,24].
-Also, implementation of some EOR techniques such as chemical flooding is complicated by high reservoir temperatures and brine salinities (especially hardness ions Ca2+ and Mg2+) that is a common issue in the reservoirs located in the Middle East [25].

-Consequently, the development of carbonates is associated with many difficulties that result in low average oil recovery factor value that does not exceed 35% after primary and secondary recovery methods implementation [22,26].
+Consequently, the development of carbonates is associated with many difficulties that result in low average oil recovery factor value that does not exceed 35% after primary and secondary recovery methods implementation [22,25].
 Thus, about 60% of liquid hydrocarbons (HC) remain unswept [3].
 To analyze the recovery techniques suitable for complex carbonate layers, it is necessary to characterize the fluid flow behavior in the porous medium.